wjingxing/wjingxing.github.io/_pages/soccer.md

    controls=false %}

 This is us taking a photo in the rain.
-{% include figure.liquid loading="eager" path="assets/img/kesemrain.JPG" title="example image" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/kesemrain.JPG" title="example image" class="img-fluid rounded z-depth-1" %}

 This was another goal I scored when I was twelve or thirteen.
 I was still China attending middle school.
 {% include video.liquid